KarolS/millfork/docs/api/command-line.md

 * `-O9` – Optimize code using superoptimizer (experimental).
 Computationally very expensive, decent results.

+* `-fhints`, `-fno-hints` –
+Whether optimization hints should be used.
+Default: yes.

 * `-finline`, `-fno-inline` – Whether should inline functions automatically.
 See the [documentation about inlining](../abi/inlining.md).
 Computationally easy, can give decent gains.
 `.ini` equivalent: `inline`.